Welcome to my master recipe process;

 Remove the dough, in the banneton, from of the fridge once the oven is ready, line your enamel roaster with a sheet of parchment baking paper.
 Place the tin over the top of the banneton, then invert it/turn it all over together to turn the dough into the pot.

 You should now have a lovely dome of dough, that holds it shape, decorated with a pattern of concentric flour rings from the banneton.
 Score the top of the dough with a lame or a clean razor blade, put the lid on and bake it for 50 mins.

 To bake from a cold start: place the dough into the pan as above, score, put the lid on and place the pan into your cold oven.
 Turn the oven up to 220C/425F fan/230-240C/450F non fan and a timer on for 55 mins, leaving the lid on for the whole time.
 The time required in the oven starts from the point you place the pan into the cold oven and switch it on, not from the time the oven reaches the required temperature.
 For more information about cold baking read more here.

 Leave it to bake: DO NOT be tempted to peek, do not open and close the oven, resist any urge to do so to look at it.

-After 50 minutes, remove the whole pan from the oven, carefully take the loaf from the pan, tilt it whilst still wearing your oven gloves to remove the parchment paper from the bottom, (and keep it to use again like I do) then leave the loaf on a rack to cool.
+Step 7: After the 50 or 55 minutes, remove the whole pan from the oven, carefully take the loaf from the pan, tilt it whilst still wearing your oven gloves to remove the parchment paper from the bottom, (and keep it to use again like I do) then leave the loaf on a rack to cool.

 Wait AT LEAST an hour before you slice into it.
-If you cut into the loaf too soon, steam will fill all of those carefully crafted holes and make the bread gummy.
+If you cut into the loaf too soon, it will still be cooking, and steam will fill all of those carefully crafted holes and make the bread gummy.

 I have put videos for all of the pulling and folding and other elements on my YouTube channel.